Terms & Conditions

 Neither party may assign or otherwise transfer this Contract or any rights, duties and obligations hereunder without the prior consent in writing of the other party.

-Neither party shall be liable for delay or failure to perform any obligation under this Contract if the delay or failure is caused by any circumstances beyond its reasonable control, including but not limited to acts of
+Neither party shall be liable for delay or failure to perform any obligation under this Contract if the delay or failure is caused by any circumstances beyond its reasonable control, including but not limited to acts of god, war, civil disorder or industrial dispute.

 If such delay or failure continues for a period of at least 30 days, the party not subject to the force majeure shall be entitled to terminate this Contract by notice in writing to the other.